HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Prevent tags from being overwritten
-By default, users with access to push to a repository, can push the images to a repository with the same tag multiple times.
-As an example, a user pushes an image to `library/wordpress:latest`, and later another user can push a different image with the same name and tag but different functionality.
+By default, an image tag can be overwritten by a user with the correct access rights.
+As an example, an image such as `library/wordpress:latest` can be pushed and tagged by different users, yet have different functionality.
 This might make it difficult to trace back the image to the build that generated it.
 Docker DTR can prevent this from happening with the immutable tags feature that can be configured on a per repository basis.
 Once an image is pushed with a tag, that particular tag cannot be overwritten.

 More information about immutable tags can be found here: https://docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/